PangChung/max_id_project/README.md

 coord: distance matrix (unit: 1000km) of 44 stations.

-data: aggregated yearly maximum temperature (unit: 0.1C) for 44 stations.
+data: aggregated yearly maximum temperature (unit: 0.1C) for 44 stations from 1918 to 2018.

+data.2019: yearly maximum temperature in 2019.

 U: pesudo uniform data transfered using the fitted Generalized additive model with penalized cubic regression spline.